nadavsuissa/ex1/Readme.md

 Each Class and it's functions and it's parameters:

-NodeData: Class Representing The Node and it's data + Functions to apply on.
+Nodeinfo: Class Representing The Node and it's data + Functions to apply on.
 ------------------------------
 Parameters:
 int Key - The Unique Key/ID of each Node.